codey260/File-Maker/README.md

 ## Why Did I Made This Project

-A. Of All I Made This Project To Test My Abilities In Python And File Handling.
+A. First Of All I Made This Project To Test My Abilities In Python And File Handling.

 B. I Made It Just For Fun.

 # Q&A

-No Questions And Answers Here...
+Nothing Here....